Special Appeals Committee

 An appeal usually takes 5-8 weeks from the time the paperwork is filed to the hearing date.
-The student may want to consider what that timing means in his/her situation and whether there are any different or better alternatives.
+The student may want to consider what that timing means in their situation and whether there are any different or better alternatives.
 The student should consider that the best chance of resolving an issue is usually close to the source of the problem.

 A student should also assess honestly whether they have a good argument that a university regulation, policy or practice has caused them undue hardship.
-If there is no good argument, the student is probably wasting his/her time (not to mention the committee’s time) in filing an appeal and going through the hearing process.
+If there is no good argument, the student is probably wasting their time (not to mention the committee’s time) in filing an appeal and going through the hearing process.

 Students are encouraged to discuss their situation with their Academic Advisor before deciding whether or not to file a Special Appeal.

-Example where alternative route was preferable.
+Example where alternative route was preferable: